audrenbdb/angular-particlesjs/README.md

 Port of the particles.js library from Vincent Garreau into a directive.

-The library has been **trimmed** as much as I could to fit my needs (repulse version of the library) and be ligthweight.
+The library has been **trimmed** and optimized as much as I could (repulse version of the library).
 There are still quite a few options, listed below.

+Performance wise, this directive is a massive upgrade over the original library.
+It can deal with 800+ particles @60fps.

 ## Usage